lip6/ITSTools-web/gal.md

 The main difficulty to keep good locality properties is the reset of the current $1$-bit to $0$.
 If the position of the $1$-bit is unknown, all the bits must be tested, which should incur a strong synchronization between all the bits of the encoding.
 This issue can fortunately be avoided by the use of labelled transitions (one per bit) that are called from the resetting transition.

-Such a variable, or array, is prefixed by the \emph{hotbit(range)} keyword.
+Such a variable, or array, is prefixed by the _hotbit(range)_ keyword.
 This example shows a simple hotbit variable.

 {% highlight C %}
 {% include_relative galfiles/hotbit.gal %}